crapp/qaccordion/README.md

 ### API Documentation

 The library is documented using doxygen style comments.
 A static HTML version of the API documentation can be found on [github](https://crapp.github.io/qaccordion/).
+This is the documentation of the latest release.

-The doxygen project file to generate the HTML documents is located in the `doc` folder. run the following command in a shell to generate your own local HTML documentation so you may read it offline (needs doxygen >= 1.8.6).
+The doxygen project file to generate the HTML documents is located in the `doc` folder.
+Run the following command in a shell to generate your own local HTML documentation so you may read it offline or have an updated documentation for features that are still under development (needs doxygen >= 1.8.6).

 ```shell
 doxygen qAccordionDoxyfile